auth0/symfony/README.md

     aud: "%env(AUTH0_API_AUDIENCE)%"
     # Validate the AZP claim against a value, such as a client ID.
 Set to false to skip.
 Defaults to false.
     azp: "%env(AUTH0_CLIENT_ID)%"
+    # Validate ORG_ID claim against a value, such as the Auth0 Organization.
+Set to false to skip.
+Defaults to false.
+    org_id: "%env(AUTH0_ORGANIZATION)%"
     # Maximum age (in seconds) since the auth_time of the token.
 Set to false to skip.
 Defaults to false.
     max_age: 3600
     # Clock tolerance (in seconds) for token expiration checks.
 Requires an integer value.
 Defaults to 60 seconds.